redux-utilities/redux-actions/README.md

 Creates multiple reducers using `handleAction()` and combines them into a single reducer that handles multiple actions.
 Accepts a map where the keys are passed as the first parameter to `handleAction()` (the action type), and the values are passed as the second parameter (either a reducer or reducer map).
 The map must not be empty.

 If `reducerMap` has a recursive structure, its leaves are used as reducers, and the action type for each leaf is the path to that leaf.
 If a node's only children are `next()` and `throw()`, the node will be treated as a reducer.
+If the leaf is `undefined` or `null`, the identity function is used as the reducer.
+Otherwise, the leaf should be the reducer function.
+When using this form, you can pass an object with key `namespace` as the last positional argument (the default is `/`).

 The second parameter `defaultState` is required, and is used when `undefined` is passed to the reducer.